stdlib-js/stdlib/docs/contributing/zulip_guide.md

 If you have feedback or suggestions about improving our Zulip community, don't hesitate to share your thoughts.
 We have a special meta channel, [**#zulip**][stdlib-zulip-channel], for discussing community-related topics.
 For more general feedback, there's also the aptly-named [**#feedback**][stdlib-feedback-channel] channel.

-The best part of open source is the community, so we're commited to making our Zulip a welcoming and inclusive space for everyone.
+The best part of open source is the community, so we're committed to making our Zulip a welcoming and inclusive space for everyone.
 We look forward to chatting with you there!

 <section class="notes">